Cluster Exploration using Informative Manifold Projections: Introduction

 The above approaches nevertheless share the same attribute of offering a single static projection that does not consider any prior knowledge a practitioner may have regarding the high-dimensional latent structure.
-Such projections can be uninformative as they tend to illustrate the most evident features which are often already known by the reader.
+Such projections can be uninformative as they tend to illustrate the trends of the most evident features which are often already known by the reader.
 In practise, it has been shown \cite{10.1109/TVCG.2018.2864477} that an interactive or dynamic exploration of the available data can capture better their high-dimensional structure, especially when knowledge from a continual analysis of the data or cohort distribution can be factored into the analysis.
-Recently, a number of such methods were introduced to dynamically generate new embeddings guided by the user ~\cite{Senanayake2019SelfOrganizingNG}.
-Sometimes, we want to obtain projections that remove variations with respect to some specific data samples.
-Contrastive PCA (cPCA) \cite{cpca} can be useful for this as it generates data projections which reveal structures that are more enriched in one data set relative to other data.

-Our work focuses on computing informative data projections that factor out different types of prior knowledge and reveal any previously unknown high-dimensional structure.
-We achieved this by jointly minimizing a projection pursuit objective with a background variance-based objective.
-Here, prior knowledge reflects some information a practitioner has about the data and informativeness is interpreted as data separation which unveils unknown underlying structure.
+Recently, a number of similar methods were introduced to dynamically generate new embeddings guided by the user~\cite{Senanayake2019SelfOrganizingNG}.
+Data exploration tasks require studying the patterns and cluster structure of the less dominant features in a dataset.
+Contrastive PCA (cPCA) \cite{cpca} computes data projections along which the variance of high-dimensional data is maximized (as in PCA), while the variance of some selected data is minimized.
+As a result, patterns and variation of the selected data can be removed from the projections. cPCA can be particularly useful when certain subsets of the data convey high variations, which might be obscuring the formation of alternative meaningful patterns in the dataset and thus may hinder its proper exploration.